 This totals 48 credit hours.
-Students entering the Ph.D. program with an M.A. degree may transfer up to 24 credit hours to be counted toward the Ph.D. degree with the approval of the DGS.
-Upon completion of major and minor requirements, students should have amassed 48 credit hours.
 Normally, A775 (independent study) credits cannot be used to satisfy course requirements.
-Students must also complete language requirements (see below) by this time.
 Language study represents additional coursework that does not count toward a student's total credit count unless otherwise specified by an outside minor program.
+Students should identify their minor field within the first semester of study.
 After completing 48 credit hours and demonstrating proficiency in two languages, students may proceed to qualifying exams.